TedHusted/awake/awake.md/awake.md

 Selene: Yes.
 Our grid was down.
 You ordered us to scan for an alternate grid.
 It got us here.
 Almost.

 Idisi: Regardless, you are here now.
-Our situation is that the Omnibots have disabled our the source for our wireless power grid and our internal wired power.
-Auxiliary internal power will be able to sustain life support for a few hours.
+Our situation is that the Omnibots disabled our power, both wireless and wired.
+Auxiliary internal power will be able to sustain life support for now.
 The air management system is compromised.
 We cannot create more air or cleanse the carbon dioxide.
 Our emergency venting system is also being blocked.
 We cannot draw in outside air to compensate.
-The air flowing through the iris boosts the oxygen level in the landing bay, but the temperature is dropping. — What is your situation report, Selene?
+The air flowing through the iris boosts the oxygen level in the landing bay.
+But the temperature is dropping. — What is your situation report, Selene?

 Unit R8A-1J9: I can help if you dig me out.